 - 2.4 The Neighbourhood Plan does not allocate any housing or employment sites for growth, these are allocated in the Gedling Local Planning Document.
 The sites identified in the Gedling Local Planning Document have been allocated following a site selection process.
 This process considered a number of sites both within and adjacent to Calverton.
 The Gedling Local Planning Document considered that there were the exceptional circumstances required to amend the boundary of the Green Belt to allow residential development and provide Safeguarded Land for future development beyond the plan period. - 2.5 The principal housing allocation for Calverton set out in the Gedling Local Planning Document is the 'Park Road' site.
 This lies to the north-west of the village and is largely agricultural land; a small area to the west is an unused car park.
-In this Neighbourhood Plan the entire area bounded by Park Road, Flatts Lane, Oxton Road, Hollinwood Lane and Collver Road which includes the 'Park Road' site and any safeguarded land allocated in the Gedling Local Planning Document is referred to as the 'North-West Quadrant Urban Extension'.
+In this Neighbourhood Plan the entire area bounded by Park Road, Flatts Lane, Oxton Road, Hollinwood Lane and Collyer Road which includes the 'Park

+Road' site and any safeguarded land allocated in the Gedling Local Planning Document is referred to as the 'North-West Quadrant Urban Extension'.

 - 2.6 It appears that Calverton is well provided for in terms of open space and leisure.
 New housing development should continue that trend, not least because it would constitute appropriate mitigation for the proposed Sherwood Forest Special Protection Area north of Oxton Road.
 Open space within the development should be additional to existing provision at William Lee Memorial Park. - 2.7 Land along the western edge of the housing area should be retained as an open space landscape buffer in order to protect occupants of the new housing from the negative visual and acoustic impacts of the lorry park.
+This will also protect the amenity and setting of existing properties on North Green.
+Land adjacent to North Green and along Park Road are identified on the Policies Map as open frontages to be retained.
+North Green is an atypical area of housing that has always had a distinctly rural character relative to the principal built-up area of Calverton.
+In terms of Park Road, the principal purpose is to ensure that the existing roadside hedging and trees are retained as far as possible.
+This notation is not intended to prevent highway access and other pedestrian/cycle linkages being created to Park Road.

-This will also protect the amenity and setting of existing properties on North Green. - 2.8 Based on the 'North-West Quadrant Urban Extension' being the main location for growth, the Parish Council will seek to ensure that developer contributions are sought for a safety improvement scheme at the junction of Oxton Road and Flatts Lane.
-Any re-connection of Hollinwood Lane to Oxton Road should be avoided, and no vehicular link to North Green should be created. - 2.9 In order to protect the potential of a site to be developed for its intended use, the Neighbourhood Plan needs to ensure that any proposal will not prejudice the development of the remainder of the 'North-West Quadrant Urban Extension'.
+2.8 Based on the 'North-West Quadrant Urban Extension' being the main location for growth, the Parish Council will seek to ensure that the re-connection of Hollinwood Lane to Oxton Road is avoided, and that no vehicular through link to North Green is created.

+2.9 In order to protect the potential of a site to be developed for its intended use, the Neighbourhood Plan needs to ensure that any proposal will not prejudice the development of the remainder of the 'North-West Quadrant Urban Extension'.
 Any applications made to develop a small area of this or any other allocated site for the purpose for which it has been allocated, but in a manner which could restrict or prejudice the development of the remainder of the site, will not be permitted.